← Blog |

 Set the eating window

 Noon to 8pm is the standard, but some clients prefer 10am–6pm or 2pm–10pm based on their schedule.
-With Promealplan, set meal times per client.
-The software distributes recipes into the chosen window automatically.
+In Promealplan, choose which meals to include per day: keep lunch, an afternoon snack, and dinner, and drop breakfast so the whole plan fits the eating window.

 2